 The expertise in the critical areas of eye tracking had its genesis in many years of contract research and development for the Strategic Defense Initiative and the National Aeronautic and Space Administration (NASA).
 More than $35 million dollars has been invested by industry to develop this technology and its application to an excimer laser to correct vision beyond the original government research.

-Until recent times, laser vision correction treated patients based strictly on their eyeglass prescription.
+Until recent times, laser vision correction treated patients based strictly on their eyeglass prescriptions.
 When laser vision correction was first developed it was not possible to customize the treatment to an individual’s eyes or account for higher-order optical aberrations.
 With the conventional LASIK approach, only the basic refractive error was corrected.
 Other optical imperfections of the eye known as higher-order aberrations were not dealt with.
 This often resulted in a less than perfect correction with side effects such as glare and halo.
 This meant if a patient had a -5 refractive error this is what would be corrected.

 Once wavefront technology arrived courtesy of (NASA) the vision scientists began researching the use of this technology to help to improve LASIK eye surgery.
 Now, wavefront-guided excimer lasers can now treat patients according to the uniqueness of their entire visual system; not just their basic eyeglass prescription.
 In addition to treating myopia, hyperopia, and astigmatism, higher-order optical aberrations which may be a significant cause of decreased vision can also be treated.
 This means clearer, sharper vision, especially at night.
 It also means that individuals may be able to achieve vision that is better than 20/20.